Shi-raishi/Graduation-research/README.md

 # Graduation-research
-_Part of the R code used in the 2022 undergraduate graduation research is posted._
+_Part of the R code used in the 2022 bachelor's graduation research is posted._